torrejonv/teranode/docker.md

 $ docker compose logs ubsv-1
 ```

+## When using 'network: host' in Docker Desktop

+If it seems you cannot access the various ports then you may need to enable port access.

+Go to 'Settings..', 'Features in development' and tick 'Enable host networking'

 ## URLs for viewing dashboards

 Most of the ports you are familiair with are mapped to unique ports spanning all 3 nodes.